-See the orange line on the track?
-This is how you edit the volume of the track -- every time you click on that line, it adds a new "control point."
+1. This is how you edit the volume of the track -- every time you click on the orange line, it adds a new "control point."
 When the point is at 100%, the volume is loud.
 When it's at zero, it is silent:

 You have precise control over EQ automation.

 4. Another tip: After you make a selection in the audio wave, hit the "delete" button.
 It will mute your selection.
 Useful if you want to trim the end of your project.
 Mashup looks at the last part that has audio, and doesn't export anything after that.

 5. Click "Save Mashup To New File."
 Your results are saved to a pristine-quality MP3.
 Share with your friends, upload to Facebook, and DJ with it.
 Enjoy!
 That's all there is to it.